awsdocs/amazon-comprehend-developer-guide/doc_source/what-is.md

 # What Is Amazon Comprehend?<a name="what-is"></a>

 Amazon Comprehend uses natural language processing \(NLP\) to extract insights about the content of documents\.
-Amazon Comprehend processes any text file in UTF\-8 format, and semi\-structured documents, like PDF and Word documents\.
+Amazon Comprehend processes any text file in UTF\-8 format, image files \(JPG, PNG, or TIFF\), and semi\-structured documents \(PDF or Word files\)\.
 It develops insights by recognizing the entities, key phrases, language, sentiments, and other common elements in a document\.
 Use Amazon Comprehend to create new products based on understanding the structure of documents\.
 For example, using Amazon Comprehend you can search social networking feeds for mentions of products or scan an entire document repository for key phrases\.

 **Topics**
 + [Amazon Comprehend Insights](#what-is-entities)